sumowll/BD4H-Bootcamp/web/hadoop-pig.md

 ```
 (patientid:chararray, eventname:chararray, dateoffset:int, value:double)
 ```
-which define a four-field tuple with names and type of each field.
+which define a four-field tuple with names and type of each field corresponds to our raw data.

 You can check the schema using `DESCRIBE` operator
 ``` pig